Spectrum Imaging

 Time Series

-Time SeriesRepeats – Allows you to specify the SI size in number of individual acquisitions
+Time SeriesRepeats – You can specify the SI size in the number of individual acquisitions.

-Note: At least 2 repeats have to be specified before SI acquisition will start.
+Note: At least two repeats must be specified before SI acquisition starts.

 Delay (s) – Where you specify a pause in between two successive acquisitions

-During these pauses, signal controllers are stopped and the beam control is released to the default.
+During these pauses, signal controllers are stopped, and the beam control is released to the default.
 The acquisition is then in an idle state similar to a paused acquisition, but a countdown is displayed at the bottom of the STEM SI palette.
-At the end of the countdown acquisition, the next spectrum is automatically started.
+The next spectrum is automatically started at the end of the countdown acquisition.

 2D Scan – If left unchecked, the spectra will be acquired from a stationary position as indicated by an ROI point marker in the survey image

 If checked, spectra are acquired while a specified area is rapidly and repeatedly scanned.
-The area is represented by an ROI rectangle in the survey image and sampling for this area is defined by the two fields below the checkbox.
+The area is represented by an ROI rectangle in the survey image, and the two fields below the checkbox define sampling for this area.
 Enter values to change the area size or use the up and down arrows to change the sampling density of the area.

 Survey Image

 Each spectrum image acquisition requires a survey image.
 It provides a frame of reference for the acquisition and serves as a useful reference image of where the data was acquired.
 You can only assign one image at a time as the active survey image.
-This image should be recently acquired and of good quality.
+This image should have been recently acquired and be of good quality.
 Images acquired with too short a pixel dwell time can result in inaccurate beam positioning and a mismatch of indicated and acquired spectrum image position.
-The survey image can be either a recently acquired (static) image, or a still continuously acquiring image.
-The former might be preferred for beam sensitive specimen; whereas the second can be beneficial to avoid charging induced specimen drift at high magnification and to provide the most accurate survey image at the start of spectrum image acquisition.
+The survey image can be either a recently acquired (static) image or a still continuously acquiring image.
+The former might be preferred for beam-sensitive specimens, whereas the second can be beneficial to avoid charging-induced specimen drift at high magnification and to provide the most accurate survey image at the start of spectrum image acquisition.

 Collect and assign a survey image